ivanitlearning/learning-k8s/ArgoCD.md

 - Deployment, StatefulSet, Daemonset - Replicas match desired
 - PVC - Status.phase is Bound

-Possible to write custom health check in Lua, and defined in ConfigMap `argocd-cm`.
+Possible to write [custom health check in Lua](https://argo-cd.readthedocs.io/en/stable/operator-manual/health/#way-1-define-a-custom-health-check-in-argocd-cm-configmap), and defined in ConfigMap `argocd-cm`.
 It can be used to monitor configmaps for undesirable values.

+### Sync strategies

+- Manual or automatic sync applies changes due to changes in Git
+- **Auto-prune** decides what happens when files are deleted from Git.
+Disabled means nothing is deleted.
+- **Self-heal** restores k8s resources back to Git state when `kubectl` edits are made to cluster

+### ArgoCD Applications